Capital Conference Program-Friday, June 27, 2025

 -

+Session 255.
 NO TRICKS in Number Sense!
-Room Zlotnik Ballroom 3
+(Part 2) Room Zlotnik Ballroom 3

-(Continued from 1:45) Description TBA.
-Larry White, state contest director. - Science – Physics Deep Dive.
+(Continued from 1:45) Discussion and demonstration of problem types and shortcuts, continuing with sequence charts #1-40 and moving on to #41-80.
+Larry White, state contest director. - Session 257.
+Science – Physics Deep Dive.
 Room Zlotnik Ballroom 5

 A demonstration of how the contest director comes up with questions, an overview of what to expect in the 2025-2026 UIL season including the new book, and a Q&A session on 2025 contest problems.
 Dr. David Bixler, state contest director.